anyks/alm/README.md

 ### Environment variables

 - All parameters can be passed through environment variables.
-Variables begin with the prefix **ALM_** and must written in upper case, their names correspond to the application parameters.
+Variables should begin with the prefix ALM_ and must be written in upper case, their names should correspond to the application parameters.
 - If both application parameters and environment variables are specified at the same time, application parameters will take precedence.

 ```bash